JacobJacob/tuyasmart_camera_ios_sdk_doc/en/resource/rapid_integration.md

 ### Full SDK

-The App is based entirely on the full version of the Tuya SDK, which can take full advantage of the various capabilities provided by the Tuya SDK, such as: distribution network, device control, home management, scene management, upgrade management, etc. and reduce the difficulty of App development.
+The App is based entirely on the full version of the Home SDK, which can take full advantage of the various capabilities provided by the Home SDK, such as: distribution network, device control, home management, scene management, upgrade management, etc. and reduce the difficulty of App development.

 **Modules**